-In the School of Education, the PGR Committee organises a number of activities aimed at bringing staff and PGRs together.
+In the School of Education, the PGR Committee organises a aimed at bringing staff and PGRs together.
 Previously, they were organised face-to-face.
 Staple activities included the ‘Walk & Talk’ in Kelvingrove Park, quiz evenings, writing sessions and informal chats.
 Invitations and relevant information are circulated via, the teams pages, the PhD Moodle community and Twitter.
 Colleagues from the School of Education are invited to participate and we have also welcomed PGR students from other Schools to some of our activities.

 The Social Digital Change group leads the research in the relationship between digital technology and social, economic, political and cultural change.
 It is linked with the Digital Society and Economy research theme within the College of Social Science and draws membership from across the University leading to an international interdisciplinary research group.